Asheville Tubing on the French Broad: A Complete Guide

 Congrats, you’ve done an easy DIY tubing trip!

 Where you’ve landed is another public park, the Craven Street Bridge River Access, which runs right next to the Wilma Dykeman Greenway.
-Free parking is also available here.
+It might also be labeled as the Wei Mauna Boat Ramp parking area on your GPS.

 As a caveat, I’ve read elsewhere on the internet that White Duck Taco is a good place to put your tube in/out.